Contaflex III

 Maintenance and repair

-No maintenance yet, but it could use some work as discussed above.
+No maintenance yet, but it needs to go in for some work as discussed above.

 References / further reading